Tuesday, March 27, 2007

 Three months later Zeze legally exhumed the body.
 This would be the first time a judicial order in the state of Sao Paulo would be excecuted to investigate an allegation of organ trafficking.
 Zeze would carefully bring in her own forensic scientist from Brasilia, Eduardo Reis from the Federal Police.
 By law the delegate of the county must attend the exhumation and bring its own forensic scientist.

+We arrived at the Vila Formosa I cemetery.
+The exhumation was programmed for 9 am.
+The cemetery had received no official announcement.
+The delegate and her forensic team arrived an hour later and was completely surprised to see that the mother's victim had brought her own forensic scientist.
 The delegate immediately announced that no pictures or video could be taken.
 Zeze of course had her own judicial orders allowing her to film and shoot.
 The NGO, Contra o Trafego de Orgaos, led by sister Enilda dos Santos, had helped her through months of bureaucracy to obtain these permissions.

 I admit I know little of forensic science, but what I saw that morning was incredibly absurd.
 The official forensic scientist began un-burying the corpse before the morgue vehicle arrived.
 He pulled the body out of the ground with no care at all as you can see in the pictures where he's practically crushing the skull.
 The exhumation was an official criminal investigation and this official had barely put on a pair gloves and was using no medical instruments.
 He began manipulating the evidence before our very eyes with a very large cooking knife.
 He stabbed the eye sockets twisting and turning and then calling out to the delegate so she could see that the corneas had not been removed.
 I was flabbergasted, can you tell really see this on a three month old corpse?
 Incredibly enough the forensic from Brasilia, Reis, demanded they stop.
 He went off to collect his full body medical suit and offered one to the Sao Paulo forensic, which of course he refused.
 This wacko actually wanted to do the autopsy right beside the grave.
 He wanted to open the body with a pair of household scissors, remove the visceras and take them down to the lab.
 What???
 I mean of all the crazy things I have seen this was unbelievable, someone was deliberately trying to destroy evidence.